This latest news and research roundup shares news and updates on The International Code of Marketing of Breastmilk Substitutes.

 Search results for statements

-At our 2015 conference, psychologist and parent educator Robin Grille gave his talk on Neuro-social evolution.
-This talk is available to view in full, with slides, below.
+Psychologist and parent educator Robin Grille talks about neuro-social evolution.
+This talk is available to view in full, with slides.

 A US study shows very positive news about the reach of the work the Unicef UK Baby Friendly Initiative has done during the coronavirus outbreak.

-This quick reference guide helps health professionals to support mothers to maximise breastmilk and re-lactate during the coronavirus (Covid-19) crisis.
+This guide helps health professionals to support mothers to maximise breastmilk and engage in re-lactation.

 In a letter to the BMJ, experts have warned that cardboard baby boxes are being promoted for infant sleep as a safe alternative to more traditional cots, bassinets, or Moses baskets, without any evidence in place.